choiman1559/AmusePermit/README.md

 and therefore this project was developed to integrate and avoid the restrictions that exist in sensitive API permissions to solve these problems.

 Hereby this framework allows non-privileged applications (clients) to use privileged sensitive APIs through applications (servers) that have already been granted the privilege.
-It is also designed to be as 1:1 as possible with native APIs, allowing you to use as many APIs as possible with minimal time and effort for migration.
+It is also designed to be as 1:1 matching as possible with native APIs, allowing you to use as many APIs as possible with minimal time and effort for migration.

 ## How It Works?